 What is Global Academic Ventures?

-Have you always wanted to indulge in the experience of studying abroad but was hesitant on leaving during the Fall or Spring semester?
+Have you always wanted to indulge in the experience of studying abroad but was hesitant about leaving during the Fall or Spring semester?
 Global Academic Ventures is a global internship program that offers students the opportunity to gain valuable internship experience while immersing themselves in the culture of another country.

-The global internship is an 8-week summer internship with the opportunity to accept an internship in one of the following locations: Singapore, Hong Kong, Australia, New Zealand, and Dublin.
+The global internship is an 8-week summer internship with the opportunity to accept an internship in one of the following locations: Singapore, Australia, New Zealand, and Dublin.
 All internships are typical office hours from 9:00 p.m.- 5:30/6:00 p.m., Monday-Friday.

 Is the internship paid?
 Will I receive credit?